Elin-Modding-Resources/Elin.Docs/articles/10_Source Sheets/drama.md

 | `#he` | "he" or "she" (based on player gender) |
 | `#He` | same as above, but with initial capital letter |

+These substitutions can also be used in `dialog.xlsx`.

 ### Dynamic Content

 Text columns **starting with** `#eval <C# script here..>` that returns a `string` can evaluate text content dynamically.